jkempf42/kube-volttron/gateway-node/README.md

 Notice that the display says that 0 agents are running.
-This is because the dashboard uses the process id of the agent process to determine if the agent is running, but if the agent is running in a separate container on another machine, so the process id is unavailable to the Volttron Central web app.
+This is because the dashboard uses the process id of the agent process to determine if the agent is running, but if the agent is running in a separate container on another machine, the process id is unavailable to the Volttron Central web app.

 Clicking on *vremote* shows the agents running in the `vremote` microservice: